tiwarisanjay/argoworkflow-dex/README.md

 ## Create a Microsoft AzureAD OIDC Client before anything.
 Following documentation to create one.
 - https://docs.microsoft.com/en-us/power-apps/maker/portals/configure/configure-openid-settings
 - Save your `Application (client) ID` , `Directory (tenant) ID` and value for `client secret`.
 We will need it for our kubernates seceret and configmaps
+- Set a callback url as `https://13.133.133.12:5556/dex/callback` in Redirect URIs section when you are setting up your Application.
 ## Pre-requisites
 - Lets run following command before our deployments